-Icon Status
+lcon Status

 Motor disconnected from the network.

-Motor connected to the network, but idle.
+\sim Motor connected to the network, but idle.

-Motor is inactive and won't run cues or affect cue links
+( Motor is inactive and won't run cues or affect cue links

 Motor has completed a cue.

-STOP!
-Emergency stop.
+STOP Emergency stop.

-7 :01 Cue loaded.
+7 01 Cue loaded.

-∇ Soft stopping, but not yet fully stopped.
+$\mathbf{\nabla}$ Soft stopping, but not yet fully stopped.

-V!
 Stopped mid-cue by a soft-stop command.

-In manual mode with the motor enabled, but zero-speed.
+Series Contraction of the series of the seri In manual mode with the motor enabled, but zero-speed.

 Moving forward in manual mode.

 Moving reverse in manual mode.

-Running a cue forward in target-tolerance mode.
+\rightarrow Running a cue forward in target-tolerance mode.

-:59 Running a cue forward in strict-timing mode.
+Running a cue forward in strict-timing mode.

 Running a cue reverse in target-tolerance mode.

-159 Running a cue reverse in strict-timing mode.
+4 Running a cue reverse in strict-timing mode.

 Stopped by a forward limit switch on the motor.

-♦ Stopped by a reverse limit switch on the motor
+Stopped by a reverse limit switch on the motor

 Stopped by a position error fault.

+lcon Status

+---------- ---

+Brake fault indicating that one or both of the brake contactors is not operating correctly.

+Stopped because the motor drive has faulted.
+The drive should be reset and the error referenced in the drive's documentation.

+A Stopped by an Ultimate Limit.

+6 A firmware update is available.